 The Physician Certification Form must be completed and signed by a Missouri licensed physician who is active and in good standing to practice medicine or osteopathy pursuant to Missouri law.
 Physician Certifications must not be issued more than thirty (30) days before the date the patient will apply for a patient identification card or renewal of a patient identification card.
-At this time, the department is only accepting the Physician Certification as an uploaded document to the patient’s application which can be submitted as early as June 28, 2019.
+At this time, the department is only accepting the Physician Certification as an uploaded document to the patient’s application.

 DHSS Guidance for Certification Appointments NEW